gauenk/stnls/README.md

 - `search` function provides a differentiable patch based search using the L2-norm
 - `ifold` is a batched version of Pytorch `fold` that can operate on arbitrary rectangular regions.
 - `iufold` is a batched version of Pytorch `unfold` that can operate on arbitrary rectangular regions.
-- `scatter` is a patch-based version of Pytorch `scatter`, allowing the K nearest-neighbor patches to be indexed (NxKx3)
+- `scatter` is a patch-based version of Pytorch `scatter`, allowing the K nearest-neighbor patches to be indexed (NxKx3).
+This is a patch-based version of Pytorch's `scatter`.
-- `gather` is a patch-based version of Pytorch `gather`, allowing the grouping of K nearest-neighbor patches with indices (NxKx3)
+- `gather` is a patch-based version of Pytorch `gather`, allowing the grouping of K nearest-neighbor patches with indices (NxKx3).
+This is a patch-based version of Pytorch's `gather`.

 Batching across patches places an upper-bound on the memory consumption of any patch-based method.
 This allows patch-based methods